 Here’s a sneak peek from my upcoming novel, Touch of Rain (Imprints Book 1).
 It’s paranormal suspense, and it’ll be coming out under the name Teyla Branton.
 It’s part of a series I recently got back from a former publisher.
 My character, Autumn Rain reads imprints, emotions imprinted upon objects, and she uses them to find those who are lost.
-The newly titled, re-edited/revised book will be out in late October!
+The newly titled, re-edited/revised book will be out in early November!
 I love my character Autumn, and I’m excited to continue the series beyond the five books I will be republishing.
 You can see a large cover of Touch of Rain here and read the book description here.

 Sneak Peek: Touch of Rain by Teyla Branton

 My breath came faster as I stared into the shoe box sitting on the counter at my antiques shop.
 None of the items inside was exceptionally valuable or remarkable in any way—a kaleidoscope of bric-a-brac and childhood keepsakes that had once made up a young woman’s life.

 I met Mrs. Fullmer’s swollen, tear-stained eyes, small and brown inside the fine scattering of wrinkles that were evidence of her suffering.
 Her hands tightly gripped the edges of the box holding her daughter’s possessions, though the box sat on the counter between us and needed no support.

 I didn’t want to do this.
 I didn’t have to.
 If I refused, Jake would escort the couple quickly outside and make sure they didn’t return.
 I was very near to fainting as it was, though more with fear of what I would discover than of what the box contained.

 “You okay, Autumn?”
 Jake’s voice, both worried and curious.
 He smiled tentatively, his teeth white against his brown skin.

 “I’m fine,” I said.